kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 _(if that doesn't make sense check out the [WPHeirarchy](http://www.elegantthemes.com/blog/tips-tricks/understanding-the-wordpress-template-hierarchy))_

-* The best way to see this is if you click on the page we created `page-with-sidebar` in the browser you will see it has a 2 column layout
+* The best way to see this is if you click on the page we created `page-with-sidebar` in the browser you will see it has a 2-column-layout
 * Since we want dynamic content for the first column we need to put in our dynamic loop (This is `The Loop` WordPress uses)

 #### What are templates?